cs55500/cs55500.github.io/index.md

 The course will explore the rich theory of cryptography all the way from the basics to the recent developments.

+## Prerequisites

+This is a fast‑paced graduate course.
+You should be fluent in algorithms, complexity theory, and discrete probability, and comfortable writing mathematical proofs.

 ## Lecture

 Tuesday,Thursday